Southwest Georgia Academy

 The following are important dates as well as information students and parents should note:

-- August 2nd at 6:30 p.m. – New family and faculty supper in the SGA cafeteria
+6. New family and faculty supper is August 1st in the SGA cafeteria at 6:30 p.m.

-- August 4th – FIRST DAY OF SCHOOL – We would like to invite all students, parents, faculty and staff to come to the flag pole outside the main building at 8 AM for prayer as we embark on the new school year.
+10. On the first day of school, August 3rd, we would like to invite all students, parents, faculty and staff to come to the flag pole outside the main building at 8 AM for prayer as we embark on the new school year.

-I said this last year and would like to reiterate the same message— effective communication is a vital component to a successful school experience.
-The staff at SGA wants to keep an open line of communication so please feel free to email, call, or schedule a meeting.
-In addition to these forms of communication, we also use the following to keep our families up to date with school activities: the school website (www.sgawarriors.com), Information Now (located on our school website), and our Facebook page (SGA Friends and Family – Get the “411”).
-Last but not least, I want to extend a thank you to you, your children, and the talented and dedicated staff at Southwest Georgia Academy.
+I said this last year and I would like to reiterate the same message— effective communication is a vital component to a successful school experience.
+The staff at SGA wants to keep an open line of communication so please feel free to email or call or schedule a meeting or conference.
+In addition to these forms of communication is the alternate: the school website, Information Now, Facebook and the 411 page.
+Last but not least, I want to extend a thank you to you, your children and the talented and dedicated staff at Southwest Georgia Academy.
 The support of my efforts and the success of the school could not happen without each and every one of you.
 Thank you for putting your trust in Southwest Georgia Academy.

 Matthew T. Dalrymple